EMD F-unit: Dynamic brakes

 Dynamic brakes were an option on F units ordered by railroads operating in mountainous terrain and with steep grades.

 Passenger or freight pilot

 Either a passenger or freight style pilot could be ordered.
-The passenger pilot, similar to that standard on EMD E units, sloped smoothly down from the bottom of the nose, making a single slope all the way down from the headlight.
-The coupler was retractable with concealing doors.
-The result was a very attractive appearance that enhanced the impression of a powerful and speedy machine.
+The passenger pilot, similar to that standard on E-units, slopes smoothly down from the bottom of the nose, making a single slope all the way down from the headlight.
+The coupler is retractable with concealing doors.
+The result is a very attractive appearance that enhanced the impression of a powerful and speedy machine.